- Day 10, July 24: 16.4 miles, total miles: 311.9 – all on trail

 - Stopping to watch a pika with its mouth full of bracken fern bound amid talus.

-- In old-growth forest amid oak ferns, wild ginger, wintergreens, and tiger lilies.
+- To sit amid old-growth forest alongside oak ferns, wild ginger, wintergreens, and tiger lilies.

 - To soak our feet in the Waptus River.